Dessert cafes in Bangkok you need to try

 Opening hours: Daily, 10:00 – 22:00 (Siam Paragon branch).

 Address: Several branches in Bangkok.
-Venue listed: Siam Paragon Shopping Centre, Ground Floor, 991 Rama Road, Pathum Wan, Pathum Wan District, Bangkok 10330.
+Venue listed: Siam Paragon Shopping Centre, Ground Floor, 991 Rama Road, Pathum Wan, Pathum Wan District, Bangkok 10330 – Google Maps

 After You is one of Bangkok’s, if not Asia’s, most well-known dessert cafes.
 Its outlets can be found all over the city and thus, are extremely convenient to access.
 A popular item on the menu is their buttery Shibuya Honey Toast, which is a large slice of bread that is several inches tall and is topped with vanilla ice cream and whip cream.
 Also as delectable is Kakigori, a shaved ice treat from Japan.
 These can be flavored to your preferences using a variety of syrups and sweeteners.
 Horlicks and the Milo Volcano are two of our favorites (245 Baht each).
 Last but not least, they offer a variety of hot and cold beverages in addition to various baked foods like bread, pastries, and cakes.